lgngrvs/cs231n-saes/README.md

 # Welcome!
 This is a github repo I made to archive current progress on my CS231N project (as of mid-may 2025).
+This is definitely an in-progress project (hence the errors in the later sections of the ipynb file; haven't had time to diagnose yet)!

 - The PDF is our project milestone (containing preliminary results, basically just "evidence that we have a working SAE training loop, even if our SAE currently sucks because we only trained it on 12.5% of the CIFAR-10 dataset lol")